Excellent trip – Lovely area, well selected vineyards and Aude was an excellent guide. Highly recommended and one if the highlights of our trip.

 Not available: December 24-26, January 1, all of February, May 1st

 Minimum 2 people, maximum 8

-Pick-up from your centrally located Strasbourg hotel
+Pick-up from your centrally located Strasbourg accommodation

 - Visit in 3 Grand Crus-producing wineries

 - English-speaking driver & guide